HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-07/index.md

 ## OPS Implementation

-TODO: Work with ACF OCIO on identifying
+TODO: Work with ACF OCIO and cloud.gov on identifying support resources

 ### Control Origination

-Inherit from ACF OCIO
+Inherit from ACF OCIO and cloud.gov

 ### Related Content